muhkuh-sys/taglist_editor/doc/readme.txt

 only edit its tag list.
 If you load a header/elf/tag list from a file, the gap data following this section is replaced by 0-3 alignment bytes.

+A tag list may contain an additional zero length indication after the end tag.
+This additional dword is preserved and written back when saving.

 If an NXF file is being edited, and the tag list is located before the data section a newly loaded tag list is padded to make sure that ulDataStartOffset does not change.
 If the newly loaded tag list is larger than ulDataStartOffset-ulTagListStartOffset,